I Am Running XFCE On My Proxmox Host?!

 The socat setup worked most of the time, but every once in a while I would have to restart the socat processes.
 This didn’t happen often, but these days I only fire up my last remaining Octoprint server once every month or two.
 The socat process now almost always needs to be kicked before I can start printing.

 I was able to plug my Sovol SV06 directly into my new quiet Proxmox server in my office.
 I did have to cheat, though.
 If I wanted to run the cable along the wall, I would have needed a 30’ USB cable to make that journey.
-I decided to run cable directly across the carpet from my 3D-printer stand to my desk, so there’s 32” of USB cable on the floor with a temporary piece of duct tape helping to make sure I don’t snag it with my foot.
+I decided to run a cable directly across the carpet from my 3D-printer stand to my desk, so there’s 32” of USB cable on the floor with a temporary piece of duct tape helping to make sure I don’t snag it with my foot.

 This cable across my floor is a terrible solution, but the Sovol SV06 will definitely be my last printer that is slow enough or old enough to be used with Octoprint.
 I don’t have a timeline for retiring it, but it is definitely going to happen.
 That means this short span of USB cable across my office floor is temporary.
 We just don’t know how temporary!